 Leadership Presence can be a nebulous area

 Presence or ‘being present’ includes several aspects- it means paying attention to ourselves, what arises within us, as well as outside of us, and our capacity to communicate powerfully.
+Essentially leadership presence can be defined as all of the above.
 Developing presence aids powerful leadership.

 A leader who is Present extends a certain quality of inclusiveness.
 This could be during a meeting, at an event or even on a call with a customer who is miles away.